ymdatta/DollarBot/CONTRIBUTING.md

-# Contributing to expense-tracker-bot
+# Contributing to TrackMyDollar

-Follow the set of guidelines below to contribute to expense-tracker-bot!
+Follow the set of guidelines below to contribute to TrackMyDollar!

 ## Code of Conduct